In this article, we will talk about the different recording modes, Object Spy and Object repositories in QTP.

-Recording is the most commonly used method to create a test.
-The basic steps are typically recorded and the test later under goes improvements in order to suit the needs of the testing process.
+The recording is the most commonly used method to create a test.
+The basic steps are typically recorded and the test later undergoes improvements in order to suit the needs of the testing process.

-Analog recording mode– records the exact mouse and key strokes that the user performs in relation to either the screen or AUT window.
+Analog recording mode: records the exact mouse and keystrokes that the user performs in relation to either the screen or the AUT window.
 The steps that are recorded using this method cannot be edited.

-The way this usually gets represented in a code is:
+The way this usually gets represented in code is:

 One scenario in which this type of recording can be used is when we are trying to capture a signature.